itom-project/itom/docs/userDoc/source/11_test-scripts/test-scripts.rst

 .. include:: ../include/global.inc

+.. _demoScripts:

 Demo scripts
 ##############

 There are several python demo scripts available which demonstrate the use of |itom|.
-All these files are in the directory: ???
+All these files are in the directory **demo**
 The following list gives a short description of each demo.

 |itom| Basics